 As occupancy continues to increase, digital signage software experts are focused on how to make the visitor experience stronger.
-One of the latest features making a splash for AV managers and systems contractors is room booking and hot desking, which provides a major assist in navigating and planning around facilities.
+One of the latest information and communication technology features making a splash for AV managers and systems contractors is room booking and hot desking, which provides a major assist in navigating and planning around facilities.
 With integrated room scheduling incorporated into wayfinding apps, AV managers can plan for space allocation and accommodate evolving safety measures.

 The key to successful room booking and hotdesking for conferences, events, and office spaces is connectivity.
 Digital signage that integrates with collaboration apps has enhanced capabilities for room booking integration and design, wayfinding for the hoteling and hotdesking features, check-in or team member invite, real-time messaging, and RFID badge/ID support for touchless swipe check-in components.
 This list of features accounts for most of the visitor’s experience, providing valuable insight for managers to make continuous improvements.
 Even shifting into post-COVID operations, the value of the scheduling integration will carry on as managers seek a streamlined, simple, and seamless method of booking and organizing events and meetings.